buendiadas/solidity-cron/README.md

 * Every clock has its own contract and address, all of them follow the same interface.

-* Tthis Clocks are generated via a Crontab syntax, creating a new contract for each Crontab pattern.
+* Clocks are generated via a Crontab syntax, creating a new contract for each Crontab pattern.

 ## Motivation